-Financial Capital: HSSE incidents can

-result in penalties, damaged assets,

-and disrupted business operations,

-impacting the Group's financial

-Social and Relationship Capital:

-trust and reputational damage

-among key stakeholders.

-HSSE incidents can lead to loss of

-Natural Capital: HSSE incidents can

-affect the natural environment where

-we operate, undermining our efforts

-to be responsible stewards of natural
+- Social and Relationship Capital: HSSE incidents can lead to loss of trust and reputational damage among key stakeholders. - Natural Capital: HSSE incidents can affect the natural environment where we operate, undermining our efforts to be responsible stewards of natural resources Human Capital: HSSE incidents can cause reputational damage to our status as a favourable employer.

-Human Capital: HSSE incidents can

-cause reputational damage to our status as a favourable employer.
+Manufactured Capital: HSSE incidents can cause significant damage to key assets.